SiyiP/med-linked-blog-starter-md/Hematology Oncology (block 9)/-MMT Transfusion Medicine Squires.md

 		- if IgG v IgM... then do a maternal titer if IgG antibody. higher titer = more severe HDFN. more likely to cause fetal risk.
 		- if titer <8 repeat titer.
 8+ , fetus affected
 		- we can do fetal middle cerebal artery systolic blood flow velocity doppler. - basically to check how the baby is affected.
-		- if the baby's MCA is afected, aka the middle cerebral artery - we can do an intrauterine transfusion for the greatest risk ones to increase hb.
+		- if the baby's MCA is affected, aka the middle cerebral artery - we can do an intrauterine transfusion for the greatest risk ones to increase hb.
 			- should be antigen negative for offending antibody , O-negative, irradiated to prevent GVHD, CMV safe, and blood lacking hb S, fresh blood, etc
 		- manage at birth - phototherapy, IVIg, or exchange transfusion (only when you have to)
-	-
--

 ![[4b.
 Transfusion Medicine III-Transfusion Complications_Squires_NOTES.pdf]]